 Total Objects are: 4

-Here, we will discuss several static function that can be utilized in C++.
+Here, we will explore various static functions that are available for use in C++.

 1. Static Variables in Functions